 Teaching your child character is one of the most important yet most difficult things a parent will ever do.
-It is also a life-long process that involves activities, daily instruction from parents and other role models and learning from trial and failure.
+It is also a lifelong process that involves activities, daily instruction from parents and other role models and learning from trial and failure.

-Activities That Teach Character Traits
+Activities That Teach Character Traits for Kids

 Activities that help build character can be a part of each day.
 Deliberately teaching character qualities you want to see in your kids can help them learn to make good choices on their own.